Skip to main content

 Message Processing

-• Kinesis: Real-time event streaming for analytics and monitoring
+• Kinesis: High-throughput event streaming for analytics

 How Do You Test Payment Systems?